-Charleston has some of the best sportfishing in the country with easy access to the Gulf Stream and other prime fishing spots.
+With easy access to the Gulf Stream and other prime fishing spots, Charleston has some of the best sportfishing in the country.
 Deep sea fishing in Charleston gives you the unique opportunity to catch the fastest and most delicious fish.
 The incredible fishing and laidback lifestyle have attracted visitors from across the country to spend time in the palmetto state.

 The incredible deep sea action off the coast of South Carolina is largely due to how close the Gulf Stream is to shore along with an abundance of artificial reefs and other offshore structures.
 With plenty of ideal fish habitat, It’s no wonder that there are hundreds of fish species in these waters.